Ciel171/ML_FraudDetection/README.md

 # ML_FruadDetection
 This repository contains the codes to replicate the results of the paper entitled "A Machine Learning Approach to Detect Accounting Fraud".

 Fraud_index_2001-2018:

 Our findings of the paper reveal a significant negative association between the fraud index, derived from LogitBoost probabilities, and firm valuation.
-It is provided in this repository for future research.
+It is provided in this repository for academic purposes only.
+Users may not use data for any non-academic or commercial endeavor.

 Datasets:

-1) FraudDB2020.csv:
-This is the main dataset after excluding all missing values for both raw accounting numbers and financial ratios, used for all tests except for Panel A of Appendix E.

-2) FraudDB2020_including_missing_values.csv:
-This is the dataset including all missing values for both raw accounting numbers and financial ratios, used only for Panel A of Appendix E.
+We are prohibited from disclosing the original dataset due to legal requirements, but the sturcture of our datasets is provided in the folder ML_FraudDetection.

 Replication of Tables: